deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 parcels and letters that came through the Jump Array on any given morning.

-“Morning, Ava!” he chirped, handing her an envelope covered in USPS stamps and with the slightly worn feel of having travelled a long way in slightly careless hands.
+"Morning, Ava!" he chirped, handing her an envelope covered in USPS stamps and with the slightly worn feel of having travelled a long way in slightly careless hands.
 As soon as he was gone, she practically shredded it in getting the envelope open and sat down to read.